 The Town of Carrboro completed this Black Lives Matter mural on Dec.
 18, 2020, at CommunityWorx, 125 W. Main St. The mural faces West Main Street at the intersection of Jones Ferry Road.
 The mural was created by Tyrone Small and team of young artists.
 "The BLM mural done by myself and the students was a testament to what we can all do as a people if we can just put our differences aside and come together to create something beautiful and lasting forever," Mr. Small said.
 Another Black Lives Matter mural can be found at the Carrboro Century Center at 100 N. Greensboro Street.
 It was completed by Erbriyon Barrett on January 15, 2021

-Carolina Basketball fans won’t mind driving away from downtown to the intersection of Smith Level Road and U.S. 15-501 to see this tribute to our beloved former coach.
+Carolina Basketball fans won’t mind driving away from downtown to the intersection of Smith Level Road and U.S. 15-501 ( on the back side of a gas station) to see this tribute to our beloved former coach.
 Scott Nurkin started his work on this mural within hours of Dean Smith’s passing in 2015.
 “The concept is to try and honor a man whom I viewed as an exemplary leader and humanitarian, who also happened to be the greatest coach in college basketball,” Scott told the News & Observer.

 Gates of Beauty